 "The finding of a second naturally occurring quasicrystal confirms that these materials can form in nature and are stable over cosmic time scales," said Paul Steinhardt, Princeton's Albert Einstein Professor of Science and a professor of physics, who led the study with Luca Bindi of the University of Florence.
-The team published the finding in the March 13 issue of the journal Scientific Reports.
+The team published the finding in the journal Scientific Reports.

 The discovery raises the possibility that other types of quasicrystals can be formed in nature, according to Steinhardt.
 Quasicrystals are very hard, have low friction, and don't conduct heat very well -- making them good candidates for applications such as protective coatings on items ranging from airplanes to non-stick cookware.